Famous boxers and venues that have made boxing the lifeblood of Bethnal Green

 Bringing people together through boxing

-Boxing has been a source of pride in the East End, a way for people, no matter what background, to assert themselves and their belonging.
+Boxing has been a source of pride in the East End and a way for people to assert their identity and belonging, no matter what background,

-But there was also a macho stereotype attached to boxing, as boxer McCarthy said, being able to fight was a symbol you were a “real man”.
+Historically, boxing has always thrived on the macho stereotype.
+As boxer McCarthy said, being able to fight was a sign you were a “real man”.

-She is also a coach for Fight for Peace, a charity which uses boxing as a prevention and rehabilitation model to confront the problem of child and youth participation in crime, gangs and gun violence within disadvantaged communities
+Begum is a kickboxing champion and a coach for Fight for Peace, a charity which uses boxing as a prevention and rehabilitation model to confront the problem of child and youth participation in crime, gangs and gun violence within disadvantaged communities

-Women like Ruqsana Begum are fighting the stereotype of boxing in East London being a space for testosterone-fuelled men.
-Her work with the charity Fight for Peace shows that the sport can also be a place to redirect young people away from crime and on to a path that can use their energy in a more productive way.
+Women like Ruqsana Begum are fighting the stereotype that boxing in East London is only for testosterone-fuelled men.
+Her work with the charity Fight for Peace shows that the sport can also be a place to redirect young people away from crime and onto a path that can use their energy more productively.

-At a time when antisemitism was rife in London, the boxer styled himself as “Mendoza the Jew”.
-Daniel Mendoza brought forward a new style of boxing and published a book on it, “The Art of Boxing”.
-Through his pursuit of boxing he won the respect of many despite the pervasive discrimination Jewish people faced at the time.
+At a time when antisemitism was rife in London, Mendoza styled himself as “Mendoza the Jew”, proudly celebrating his heritage.
+He brought forward a new style of boxing and published the book “The Art of Boxing”.
+Through his pursuit of boxing, he won the respect of many despite the pervasive discrimination Jewish people faced at the time.

-Legendary East End boxing and the Repton go hand in hand.
-It is a club that is proud of its Bethnal Green roots and sticks to them.
-You won’t find any boxercise classes at the Repton.
+Legendary East End boxing and the Repton boxing club go hand in hand.
+Proud of its Bethnal Green roots, you won’t find boxercise classes at the Repton.

 Repton Boxing Club has been around since 1884, and many Bethnal Greeners have great memories from the club.